Auto-Pick not ignoring SRA polygons

 Elevation Offset in Merged H5 V1 Exports

-- Impact: Small elevation offset in exported sensor positions; effect is negligible under low-roll survey conditions and increases with terrain-induced roll
+- Severity: Small elevation offset in exported sensor positions; effect is negligible under low-roll survey conditions and increases with terrain-induced roll.

 Description

-When BTField exports merged H5 V1 data, the Elevation field is written at the position of the first receiver (Rx #0) rather than at the GPS antenna.
+When BTField exports merged H5 V1 data in v15.3.19 or lower, the Elevation field is written at the position of the first receiver (Rx #0) rather than at the GPS antenna.
 This introduces a lever arm offset that includes a lateral (cross-track) component.
 Because the offset is attitude-dependent, it produces spurious sensor height variation that cannot be removed by a simple constant correction.

 When BTField re-imports this data, the import assumes Elevation is at the GPS antenna location and applies the lever arm correction a second time.
 This results in a double lever arm correction on the elevation values.